Discuss Forum

 What is the RBI Grade B phase 1 exam pattern for (DR) General?

-The RBI Grade B Phase 1 exam is a qualifying stage consisting of four sections Reasoning, General Awareness, English Language, and Quantitative Aptitude.
-This online, objective-type test includes 200 questions for 200 marks and is available in both Hindi and English (except the English section).
-The exam lasts 2 hours with sectional timing, carries a negative marking of 0.25 marks for every wrong answer, and serves only as a qualifying stage.
-Candidates must clear both sectional and overall cut-offs to move to Phase 2.
-The table below provides a clear section-wise breakdown to help candidates prepare effectively and manage their exam time efficiently.
+The RBI Grade B Phase 1 exam is a qualifying online test with four sections: Reasoning, General Awareness, English Language, and Quantitative Aptitude.
+It has 200 objective questions for 200 marks, is bilingual (except English), and lasts 2 hours with sectional timing.
+A 0.25 mark penalty applies for wrong answers.
+Candidates must clear sectional and overall cut-offs to move to Phase 2.
+The section-wise breakdown helps plan preparation and manage time effectively.

 SectionsTotal QuestionsMarksDuration